rust-project-primer/book/src/development-environment/index.md

 experience of using these tools slightly easier on UNIX-like operating systems such as Linux or macOS.
-This should not come as a surprise, as the majority of Rust developers [work on][survey2023-os] and [target Linux][survey2023-target] according to [the 2023 survery][survey2023].
+This should not come as a surprise, as the majority of Rust developers [work on][survey2023-os] and [target Linux][survey2023-target] according to [the 2023 survey][survey2023].
 However, Rust loves Windows too, and most of the tools explained here should work on any platform.
 I try to point out any commands that either don't work on natively on Windows or require special setup.
-You can always try [WSL2][wsl2] to to run things if you run into any issues.
+You can always try [WSL2][wsl2] to run things if you run into any issues.

 [survey2023]: https://blog.rust-lang.org/2024/02/19/2023-Rust-Annual-Survey-2023-results.html